DataSQRL/datasqrl.github.io/docs/getting-started/intro/sqrl.md

 ---
-title: "Write SQRL Script"
+title: "Implement SQRL Script"
 ---

-# Writing SQRL Scripts
+# Implementing SQRL Scripts

 The logic and function of a data service is defined in the SQRL script.
 That's where the action is.
 We are going to dive deeper into